ualberta-vision-robotics/cmput428labs/_projects/plot_surface.md

 def points_to_grid(pts, dimx, dimy):
     """
-    Returns meshgrid of coordinates to plot an image of dimension dimx x dimy, given its corner in pts.
+    Returns meshgrid of coordinates to plot an image of dimension dimx x dimy, given its corners in pts.

     Args:
         pts (ndarray): clockwise corner points starting with top left in row major order